gtaylormb/opl3_fpga/README.md

 opl3_fpga
 =========
-Reverse engineered SystemVerilog RTL version of the Yamaha OPL3 (YMF262) FM Synthesizer.
+Reverse engineered SystemVerilog RTL version of the
+<a href="http://en.wikipedia.org/wiki/Yamaha_YMF262">Yamaha OPL3 (YMF262)</a> FM Synthesizer.
 Currently in progress.
 Follow the progress and discussion in http://forums.submarine.org.uk/phpBB/viewtopic.php?f=9&t=58132

 There are some minor differences between this version and the original chip, mainly due to the hardware on